JamesMcArthur01/Corridor-Display-System/README.md

-# CDS Countdown
+# Corridor Display System Countdown
-A weekly countdown that increments the current week depending on Datetime parameters with aspects of its display drawn from the the API urls.
+A weekly countdown that increments the current week depending on comparisons between current date and next monday parameters, with aspects of its display drawn from Lincoln College's API urls.